saptadeb/botLab/README.md

 # Slam and Path Planning implementation on MBot

 A project for ROB 550: Robotics Systems Lab course taught in University of Michigan, Ann Arbor.
-Due to the COVID-19 pandemic this project was migrated to an online project with two separate assignments:
+Due to the COVID-19 pandemic this project was migrated to an online project.
+An overview of this project:

-- SLAM model
+- Acting
+    - Planar kinematics of a differential-drive ground robot
+    - Motion models with uncertainty

-    - Occupancy grid mapping
+- Perception
+    - Quadrature Encoders
+    - MEMS Inertial Measurement Unit
+    - 2D LIDAR Rangefinders

-    - Odometry motion model
+- Reasoning
-    - Particle Filter based sensor model (Monte Carlo Localization)
+    - Monte Carlo Localization
-- Path Planning
-    - Obstacle grid mapping
+    - Simultaneous Localization and Mapping
-    - A* path planning algorithm
+    - A* search
-    - Frontier Exploration
+    - Path planning

 ## Running the code